095056/Luis/Termux-and-Android-10.md

 * Lineage OS 17 ROM (Android 10 based) does not restrict `execve()` for SDK-29 but free access to storage is lost anyway.

+* Termux:API: `termux-location` does not work, both GPS and network based.
+(Lineage OS ROM)

 ## Android 11+ issues

 * [Package visibility](https://developer.android.com/preview/privacy/package-visibility) restricts access to the list of installed applications.